ankurgupta255/Think201-Task/README.md

     * src/containers: Contains the app.js file which uses react-router-dom for the routing.

+* controllers: The Controller functions for all the routes.

 * models: The MongoDB models (Student Model in this case).

 * public/profilePhotos: The storage of pictures.